Timinator2000/Algorithm_X/04 - your turn/06 - constrained latin squares.md

 print(count)
 ```

-`AlgorithmXSolver` does automatically counts the number of solutions is returns.
+`AlgorithmXSolver` automatically counts the number of solutions it returns.
 You still need to loop through all the solutions due to the nature of the generator used to return solutions one-by-one, but you can then access the `solution_count` attribute.

 ```python
 for solution in solver.solve():